danielharrell/open-eyes-lect-2017-18/Open.md

 <!--Note later that we wonder this by giving
 arguments for its impossibility; and philosophy rests here, in impossibility.
-In mere appearance, then go back to examples from Aristotle, then Bergson.--> While the parabola thus gives us another way to wonder how being open is possible, it might seem contrived, in coming from mathematics.
-But it suggests a more general way, and radical way, to wonder how being open is possible.
+In mere appearance, then go back to examples from Aristotle, then Bergson.--> The parabola thus gives us another way to wonder how being open is possible.
+And while it might seem contrived, in coming from mathematics, it suggests a more general way, and radical way, to wonder how being open is possible.
 For what if every way of being open were like the parabola?
 That is, what if every way of being open were really a way of being closed that merely looked open?
-What if we ourselves were enclosed in openness?
+What if we ourselves were enclosed in openness? <!--What if our very selfhood enclosed us in openness?
+Reach this as a conclusion later: it is our selfhood that encloses us.-->

-This last question invites us to consider how awareness is possible.
+This last question invites us to take a second look at awareness.
 For awareness again might be the openness most our own, comprehending self and other at once.
 But how?
-How can I *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> In spatial terms, we might say that I am carried outside myself, in my awareness of anything else; yet also kept inside myself, since this awareness is mine, and known as mine through self-awareness.
-But how can awareness put me inside and outside at once?
+How can I ever *be* self and other at once? <!--Question this later, suggesting that I am not self and other at once--> In spatial terms, we might say that I am carried outside myself in my awareness of anything else; yet also kept inside myself since this awareness is mine, and known as mine through self-awareness.
+But how can awareness thus put me inside and outside at once?
 Or carry me from one to the other, as if the two were continuous; yet keep me in one rather than the other, as if the two were discontinuous?
 How can I be kept inside myself without closing myself, making openness impossible?
 Or carried outside myself without losing myself, again making openness impossible?

-If openness in this case is to remain possible, if awareness is be possible, then it seems I must somehow be kept inside myself, even when carried outside myself.
-But how, unless I can somehow make the outside a kind of inside, (revise from here).
-The only way, perhaps, is if I am somehow kept inside myself even in being carried outside myself? the self can bring the outside inside, in something like the way a jar is closed, or a parabola completed.
-That is, perhaps only if the self encloses what lies outside it, can the self be open to what lies outside it.
+To resolve this paradox, we might suppose that I am not really carried outside myself in my awareness of anything else.
+It is rather that the outside is carried inside, as if my awareness of self could contain, not contradict, my awareness of anything else.
+But this resolution thus makes the self of awareness like a closed jar, or completed parabola.
+For it suggests that only if the self *encloses* what lies outside it, can the self *be open* to what lies outside it.
+And it would therefore be our very selfhood that encloses us in openness.

+Put Wolff quote here?

+The sense of this predicament, of being enclosed in openness, is captured well, I think, in this description by Francis Wolff, a contemporary philosopher:

+> Everything is inside because in order to think anything whatsoever, it is necessary to ‘be able to be conscious of it’, it is necessary to say it, and so we are locked up in language or in consciousness without being able to get out.
+In this sense, they have no outside.
+But in another sense, they are entirely turned towards the outside; they are the world’s window: for to be conscious is always to be conscious of something, to speak is necessarily to speak about something.
+To be conscious of the tree is to be conscious of the tree itself, and not the idea of the tree;
+to speak about the tree is not just to utter a word but to speak about the thing.
+Consequently, consciousness and language enclose the world within themselves only insofar as, conversely, they are entirely contained by it.
+We are in consciousness or language as in a transparent cage.
+Everything is outside, yet it is impossible to get out.[^Wolff]

 - Pose paradox.